muggy8/improbable/have-and-havenot/xitrO31z.md

 But what I got back was just some groaning sounds and the typical noises Phanna would make to try to get me to go away in the morning.

-The way Phanna does this made me feel complicated.
+The way Phanna responded made me feel complicated.

 It's hard to argue that Phanna isn't fine given the response just now, but the way Phanna is behaving is making things seem too fine.